 Platelets, which help the blood to clot

-Therefore, people with AML are likely to have the following symptoms:
+Therefore, people with AML are likely to have the following symptoms and signs:

-AML is usually found in the blood and bone marrow, the spongy, red tissue in the inner part of the large bones.
+AML is usually found in the blood and bone marrow.
 It can sometimes spread to other parts of the body, such as the lymph nodes, spleen, liver, brain, skin, and gums.
 Occasionally, AML cells can form a solid tumor called a myeloid sarcoma or chloroma that can develop anywhere in the body.
 This is often called extramedullary disease.

 Normal peripheral blood with two neutrophils